OzzyCzech/ozzyczech.cz/2014/how-to-keep-directory-structure-with-gulp-zip.md

 <!--
-title : How to keep directory structure with gulp-zip author : Roman Ožana <ozana@omdesign.cz>
+title: How to keep directory structure with gulp-zip
-date : 27.5.2014 08:42:57
+date: 27.5.2014 10:42:57
+author: Roman Ožana <ozana@omdesign.cz>
-tags : gulp, zip
+tags: gulp, zip
 -->

 # How to keep directory structure with gulp-zip

-Here is a simple way, how to keep directory structure with [gulp-zip][1].
-You just need add� `{base: "."}` to src:
+Here is a simple way, how to keep directory structure with [gulp-zip](https://github.com/sindresorhus/gulp-zip).
+You just need add `{base: "."}` to src:

     var gulp = require("gulp");
     var zip = require("gulp-zip");